Skip advert

 Advertisement - Article continues below

 The Ibiza steers well, and although feedback from the front axle isn’t forthcoming, the rack is accurate and well-weighted and there are good levels of grip to lean on.
-Selecting Sport from the SEAT Drive Profile settings has little discernible difference to any dynamic trait other than the steering, which is slightly more resistive to inputs.
-In theory, throttle response also improves, and DSG models feature different shift points too.
+Selecting Sport from the Seat Drive Profile settings has little discernible difference to any dynamic trait other than the steering, which is slightly more resistant to inputs.
+In theory, throttle response also improves, and DSG models feature different shift points too but it’s far from transformative.

 The Sports suspension doesn’t provide hot hatch levels of body control but there’s enough dynamism here to make light work of quick changes of direction, and there’s a sense - not always present in Volkswagen Group small cars - that the rear axle is assisting in those direction changes.
-Ride quality is good; Spanish roads are too smooth to really test the Ibiza’s pliancy, but the chassis doesn’t protest too much over the odd scabby surface or speed bump.
+Ride quality is good, with the Ibiza’s feathers largely unruffled even on scabbier surfaces.

 Price and rivals